Path to a Greener Fleet

 “Our early model CNG trucks were everything we hoped they would be from a diesel reduction standpoint,” said Matt Harris, Wegmans sustainability manager for energy and fleet technology.
 “However, when compared to our diesel-powered trucks, it was clear that if we wanted to continue increasing the ratio of CNG trucks in our fleet, improvements in the trucks’ performance were needed.”

 Our fleet team spent the next two-and-a-half years working with numerous partners to build a CNG-powered truck that offers the necessary power, performance, range, and driver comforts that would allow us to completely reimagine our fleet as diesel-free.
+Today, with 147 compressed natural gas trucks, we are on our way to achieving a diesel-free fleet by the end of the year.

 Electric Yard Trucks